bnadlerjr/hoboken/README.md

       [--tiny]                       # Generate views inline; do not create /public folder [--type=TYPE]                  # Architecture type (classic or modular)
                                      # Default: classic
+      [--git]                        # Create a Git repository and make initial commit

     Generate a new Sinatra app